lasircc/las_1_knowledge_base/docs/hamilton.rst

 The steps to be followed are:

-	1. Select the quantification protools to be executed.
+	1. Select the quantification protocols to be executed.
 	2. Insert a procedure name (letters and numbers allowed), to be used as a reference when the procedure will be executed by the robot.
 	3. Choose the container type to archive the samples.
 	4. Click "Confirm".